 Evaluating the agreement.

-Preparing to purchase or sell.
+Preparing to buy or sell.

-How much will an agent expense you?
+Just how much will an agent expense you?

-How to Evaluate Realty Agents
+How to Evaluate Real Estate Agents

 Agent, Realtor or Broker?